 1- Common Electric Dog Fence Wire Gauges:

-Electric dog fence wire are typically constructed using 20-gauge (thinnest) Wire, 18-gauge 14-gauge, or 16-gauge (thickest) Wire.
+Electric dog fence wires are typically constructed using 20-gauge (thinnest) Wire, 18-gauge 14-gauge, or 16-gauge (thickest) Wire.
 20-gauge wire is the one that is typically found in kits for do-it-yourself fencing that are pre-packaged.

 The majority of professionally installed fences utilize the heavier sixteen- or 14-gauge wire.
 When you’re looking to replace an area of your current fence or wiring your garden from scratch, you’ll be able to find a cheap and compatible wire to your needs.

 No matter the gauge, it is recommended to select the stranded or solid-insulated Wire suitable for burial.
-Ideally, polyethene or plastic coated is the most effective.
+Ideally, polyethylene or plastic coated is the most effective.
 There are various lengths and gauges of Invisible Fence wire(r) compatible Wire.

 2- Signal Transmission:

-The gauge you choose for your dog fence wire will have no impact on how it transmits its signal except if you’re operating the system that is at or close to its maximum capacity.
+The gauge you choose for your dog fence wire will have no impact on how it transmits its signal except if you’re operating a system that is at or close to its maximum capacity.

 In this scenario, an extra-thick wire might aid in extending the range of operation you can attain by using the system.
-For instance, you might stretch an area of 20 acres to 22 acres using the help of Wire that is thicker.
+For instance, you might stretch an area of 20 acres to 22 acres using the help of Wire which is thicker.